About croup

 Croup is inflammation and narrowing of the windpipe and vocal cords.
 This inflammation makes it hard for air to enter the lungs.

 Croup is usually caused by a viral infection.
-The viruses that cause croup are usually the same ones that cause the common cold and influenza.
+The viruses that cause croup are usually the same ones that cause the common cold, flu and COVID-19.

 Croup itself isn’t contagious, but the viruses that cause croup can be spread easily from person to person through coughing, sneezing and hand contact.

-Croup is very common in children under the age of five years.
+Croup is very common in children under the age of 6 years.
 It’s more common in autumn and winter.

 Croup symptoms and signs

-Your child will usually have symptoms of a cold before they get croup symptoms.
-These symptoms include a runny nose, sore throat, fever and irritability.
+Your child might have symptoms of a cold before they get croup symptoms.
+Cold symptoms include a runny nose, sore throat, fever and irritability.

 Then your child might develop a harsh, barking cough and sometimes a hoarse voice.
 Your child might also make a high-pitched, squeaky noise as they breathe.
 This is called stridor.

 In some children, croup is more severe and causes breathing difficulties.
-If your child is having trouble breathing, you might notice the following signs:
+If your child is having breathing difficulties, you might notice the following signs:

 - The skin (or muscles) around your child’s neck or rib cage suck in as your child breathes.